-The Tire Pressure Monitoring Telltale Light will illuminate in the instrument cluster and an audible chime will be activated when one or more of the four active road tire pressures are low.
+- Various Tire Pressure Monitoring System Messages, which display in the Electronic Vehicle Information Center (EVIC) - Tire Pressure Monitoring Telltale Light nate in the instrument cluster and an audible chime will be activated when one or more of the four active road tire pressures are low.
 The audible chime will sound once every ignition cycle for the first condition that it detects.
 In addition, the EVIC will display a "LOW TIRE" text message and a graphic of the pressure value(s) with the low tire(s) flashing.